 Dockyard Employment Records

-The Trust holds the original Dockyard Registers of Employment (Rate Books) which contain details of all employees who worked in the Dockyard itself, or in one of the other Admiralty Establishments in the Portsmouth area, during the period from the mid-19th century until the mid-20th century.
-Members of the Support Group are steadily working through around 200 of these volumes to prepare an index so that details of individual employment may be accessed.
-This is a very time-consuming and resource-intensive task but it is being progressed and already information regarding employees who worked in the Dockyard itself during the period may be accessed.
-For a modest donation to the Trust, we can now check our computer data base to see whether a particular individual has been added to the index.
-We can then supply a copy of the entries and a tabulated extract of the data similar to this example.
-(The oldest employee for whom we hold details will have been born later than about 1825.)
+The Trust holds an incomplete set of original Dockyard Registers of Employment (Rate Books) which contain details of employees who worked in the Dockyard itself, or in Admiralty Establishments in the Portsmouth area and further afield such as Portland, Dorset and Crombie in Scotland, during the period from the mid-19th century until the mid-20th century.
+Members of the Support Group spent 7 years indexing the collection of over 200 volumes so that details of individual employment may be accessed.
+For a modest donation of £15 to the Trust, we can supply a copy of the entry and a tabulated extract of the data similar to this example.
+(The oldest employee for whom we hold details was born in 1827.)
 If you would like to access this service, please check availability on the Employment Record Search Page.

 From Dockyard to Fame